|

 Students should feel free to take this course as a one-time experience.

-However, due to the intensive pace of study, those who want to
+However, due to the intensive pace of study, those who want to continue

-the continuing classes.
+to proceed to the continuing classes.

-Like most traditional art forms, licenses are required
+As in most traditional art forms, licenses are required

 to initiate and mark a student’s progression in study.
 Students

-who continue for a second term in the Introductory Course must
+who continue for a second term in the Introductory Course must obtain

-course of study over the next several years.
+of study over the next several years.

-meeting from 6 to 8 pm.
-There may be a waiting list for the course.
+may be a waiting list for the course.

 If you would like to visit the Foundation or would